thiyangt/statisticalConsultancyUSJ/content/about/_index.md

 - Consultations are conducted by appointment only.

 - The service is provided subject to the availability of consultants.
-The SCS-SJP reserves the right to refuse service.
+The SCS-USJ reserves the right to refuse service.

 - The consultant team does not act as the supervisor of any student.

 - **Students are required to obtain approval from their supervisors before requesting consultancy services.**

-- SCS-SJP reserves the right to discontinue any assistance, analysis, or meetings of student applicants without the input and regular contact and meetings with the research project supervisor(s).
+- SCS-USJ reserves the right to discontinue any assistance, analysis, or meetings of student applicants without the input and regular contact and meetings with the research project supervisor(s).

 - It is the responsibility of the client to provide ample time for statistical consulting, and to inform the consultant of any deadlines.

-- The SCS-SJP team members are not responsible for writing final chapters/ sections in dissertations/ theses of research findings/ results.
+- The SCS-USJ team members are not responsible for writing final chapters/ sections in dissertations/ theses of research findings/ results.

-#### Guidelines for the use of SCS-SJP during COVID-19 pandemic
+#### Guidelines for the use of SCS-USJ during COVID-19 pandemic

 The following measures are in place regarding consultations:

-- All consultations will be scheduled via Google Hangouts and/or Zoom with the assigned SCS-SJP team member.
+- All consultations will be scheduled via Google Hangouts and/or Zoom with the assigned SCS-USJ team member.

 - No face-to-face meetings or events are being promoted during the COVID-19 pandemic.